dookbook/dookbook-doc-webfrontend/en/form_element.md

 - `email`: A field for editing an e-mail address.
 - `file`: A control that lets the user select a file.
 Use the **accept** attribute to define the types of files that the control can select.
-- `hidden`: A control that is not displayed but whose value is submitted to the server.
 - `image`: A graphical submit button.
 You must use the **src** attribute to define the source of the image and the **alt** attribute to define alternative text.
 You can use the **height** and **width** attributes to define the size of the image in pixels.